 - Product Focused Content

 But it doesn’t stop there.
 Buyers aren’t the only ones that like helpful content.
-Google does too.
-Creating solid content is hugely important for your SEO strategy.
+Google does too!
+Creating solid content is important for your SEO strategy.

-To learn more about creating a kick ass content plan read, How to Build a Compelling Content Strategy for Your Boring Industry or The Secret to a Stand Our B2B Marketing Strategy?
+To learn more about creating a content plan read, How to Build a Compelling Content Strategy for Your Boring Industry or The Secret to a Stand Our B2B Marketing Strategy?
 Content Marketing.

-So if content is the meat, your distribution channels are the arms that feed that meat.
 As important as content is, without distribution your content goes to waste.
 It is useless.
-So it is essential to have a clear understanding of how each channel works and to use a mix of paid, owned and earned media.
+So it’s essential to have a clear understanding of how each channel works and to use a mix of paid, owned and earned media.